L-kolb/L-kolb/README.md

 - 👀 I’m interested in R, paleoclimatology/paleoecology and ancient hominins.
 - 🌱 I’m currently learning R to use quantitative paleoclimate reconstructions.
 - 💞️ I’m looking to collaborate on all of the above!
-- 📫 How to reach me: Coming soon.
+- 📫 How to reach me: laurin.kolb@geow.uni-heidelberg.de OR laurin.kolb@outlook.de

 <!---
 L-kolb/L-kolb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.